mmunz/fdcs/README.md

 If you find vulnerabilities or have some suggestions how to make this safer: please let me know.

+## Ansible

+I created a ansible role to setup fdcs which is available here: https://github.com/mmunz/fdcs

 ## Known limitations

 - in the worst case it can take 10 minutes from setting the shell for a user to when he can log in.
 5 minutes for the